 Addressing the color contrast

 We ensure we always have good color contrast, readable font size and don’t rely solely on color as the differentiator.
+Bellow you can see an example with the colors that we use for buttons.
+Making sure the color contrast is enough is one of the reasons why we don't allow personalising the color of important interface elements like the buttons.

 Addressing the font size